 TestLink is a web-based test management tool that provides test specifications, test plans and execution, reporting, requirements specification, and collaboration with well-known bug trackers.
 Both requirements specification and test specification are integrated together which allows users to create test projects and document test cases using this tool.

 FitNesse is an integrated wiki and acceptance testing framework.
-Wiki facilitates to the creation of web pages that are run as tests, so any user can go to that page and see if the tests are passing.
+Wiki facilitates the creation of web pages that are run as tests, so any user can go to that page and see if the tests are passing.
 It also provides the means to automatically run tests and write acceptance tests.